javierarce/javier.computer/projects/mapwithme.md

 ### Make maps with your homies… or enemies

 <div class="Project__intro">
-<p>Working at CARTO, the Location Intelligence platform, taught me a lot about digital cartography and web mapping, something I’ve continued applying in several personal projects1.</p>
+<p>Working at <a href="https://carto.com">CARTO</a>, the Location Intelligence platform, taught me a lot about digital cartography and web mapping, something I’ve continued applying in several personal projects.<sup>1</sup></p>
 </div>

 <figure class="Figure">
 <img class="Figure__image is-bn lazy" data-src="https://javier.work/images/mapwithme/home.jpg">
 </figure>

-In this project, <a href="https://mapwithme.world" target="_blank">Map with Me</a>, it all started because I wanted to create a simple solution to get travel tips from my friends.
+This project started because I wanted to create a simple solution to get travel tips from my friends.
 In the past, I had made a couple of interactive maps to get recommendations for my trips to Japan and New York and it had worked pretty well.

 Setting up new maps was manual process, though.
 I wanted to set up new maps faster, just by clicking a button (not that I travel that often, especially since, well… you know)